LakshaySaini06/MySQL/README.md

 # MySQL
 MYSQL is an open source Relational Database Management system.
-Here is a list of sql files containing queries that are usually used
+Here is a list of sql files containing queries that are usually used.